rhomobile/rhomobile-docs/eb/en/edge/api/NativeTabbar.md

 ## Overview
-The NativeTabbar methods let you use multiple instances of the RhoMobile webview in separate tabs.
+The NativeTabbar methods let you use multiple instances of the application's webview in separate tabs.
 On Android, the tabs are true Native Tabbar controls to give your application a native look and feel.
 On Windows Mobile/CE there are no visible tabs, but can be used in conjunction with shortcuts to run multiple 'applications' from a single instance.
 At one time only Toolbar or Tabbar can present in application - Toolbar and Tabbar can not be used both in one time.
 ## Enabling the API
 There are two methods of enabling the NativeTabbar API: